Louis Brier Home and Hospital Board of Directors

 Mark has maintained a general practice of law in North Burnaby for the past 25 years, primarily working in the areas of Wills and Estates and Family Law.
 Mark is the proud father of 3 young adult children.
 In his spare time, he is active as a long distance runner, cyclist and enjoys a game of tennis.
 Mark is also a member of the board of the Jewish Community Foundation of Greater Vancouver.

 Gail Butt is a retired nurse (2015) with a Master of Health Sciences and a Doctorate degree from McMaster University, Hamilton ON.
 She had a lengthy and varied career working in education, research, clinical practice and administration.
 She has extensive expertise in geriatric practice and served as the Director of Resident Care at the Louis Brier 1998-2001.
 The last 14 years of her career were as Associate Director of Hepatitis Services at the BC Centre of Disease Control where she was responsible for developing provincial education, research and clinical programs to combat viral hepatitis.
 Her research, publications and education programs led to national and international collaborative work with other experts in the field.
+Gail also serves as the Treasurer on the Board of Directors for the Weinberg Residence.

 A social worker for over forty years, Harry has spent 38 years in a health care setting, and the last ten years specializing in Geriatrics.
 He has developed an acute understanding of the specific needs of the older population and their families.
 As well, his familiarity with the ins an outs of the long term care system in BC has helped countless families navigate the complex world of Elder Care.
 He has twice been recognized by the provincial government for his outstanding social work practice.
 Born and raised in Winnipeg, Harry has lived in Vancouver since 1970, and has watched the Jewish community grow and change in that time.
 He is a father and grandfather and is keenly interested in both the care we give our elders, and the world we leave to our children.
+Harry also serves as a Director on the Weinberg Board of Directors.

 Nicole Mann is a public relations and public affairs executive with more than 20 years’ experience advising Fortune 500 companies, foundations, and governments around the world on how to most effectively drive communications strategy and accomplish public policy goals.
 She has a special expertise in healthcare and has worked across the industry, representing pharmaceutical and medical device companies and interacting with diverse patient communities and as a public health advocate.
 Originally from Boston, Massachusetts Nicole recently relocated to Vancouver from Washington, DC with her husband and their two young children.
 Nicole earned her Master of Science degree with honors in social policy from the London School of Economics and a bachelor’s degree in political science from Wellesley College.